Disney Dream accidents and incidents

-(overboard) On May 4, 2017, a male passengers went overboard, but fortunately, the man was saved and reboarded alive.
+(overboard) On May 4, 2017, a male passenger went overboard, but fortunately, the man was saved and reboarded alive.
 The AIS tracking data showed the vessel slowing down and circling in an area west of Freeport Bahamas.
-The search operation was assisted by USCG airplane team.
+The search operation was assisted by the USCG airplane team.
 The man’s rescue took ~1 hour.
 The USCG gave compliments to the cruise ship’s crew for their efficient and competent actions during the emergency.

 Note: All Disney ships are equipped with an automatic man overboard system, which easily explains the relatively few Disney overboard accidents.
 This system automatically alerts the officers at the ship’s Navigation Bridge when someone goes overboard.

 (sexual) On April 11, 2014, a 36-year-old male crew was arrested and charged with molestation of a minor.
 The man (Ahmed Sofyan, of Indonesian origin) was accused of molesting a 13-year-old female passenger.
 The incident occurred at ~8 am on board the ship docked in homeport Cape Canaveral.
 He was charged with 2 counts of lewd (lascivious molestation) and 1 count of false imprisonment of a minor.

 On January 16, 2013, the liner assisted a small motor yacht in distress and saved both seamen (US citizens).
 The incident occurred in Bahamian waters at the end of the voyage.